Skip to main content

 Over 750,000 Americans have seen their coinsurance costs fall thanks to the inflation rebate.
 Applying now to nearly 100 different prescription drugs the Medicare inflation rebate has been yet another example of the Biden-Harris administration taking on big drug companies and winning.
 The rebate on its own has brought about over $3 billion in savings since 2023 and at least 770,000 Americans have seen a direct reduction in their coinsurance payments.

 Coverage for communities of color has expanded to address health care equity.
 The Center on Budget Policy and Priorities estimates the increased savings under the Inflation Reduction Act will cause a sharp decline in the uninsured rate across every racial group.
 The extended premium savings provided in the Inflation Reduction Act have made more than 65 percent of uninsured Black adults eligible for zero-dollar premium plans and 75 percent eligible for plans less than $50 a month.
-For uninsured Hispanic and Latino adults, now more than 68 percent are eligible for zero dollar premium plans and nearly 80 percent can access plans for less than $50 a month.
+For uninsured Hispanic and Latino adults, now more than 68 percent are eligible for zero-dollar premium plans and nearly 80 percent can access plans for less than $50 a month.
 Health coverage access is imperative to reducing racial disparities in health coverage across the nation.

 Premiums for low-wage workers have been eliminated and 14.3 million low-income seniors will see extra help through an expanded Low-Income Subsidy.
 The Inflation Reduction Act ensures no Americans with incomes at or below 150 percent of the federal poverty level pay a premium when buying their coverage on the Marketplace.
-As well, the expansion of the low-income subsidy for those on Medicare will allow for as many as 661,396 Americans who have no drug coverage but are otherwise eligible for the low-income subsidy to take up the program, lowering out-of-pocket prescription costs by around $300 per person.
+The expansion of the low-income subsidy for those on Medicare will also allow for as many as 661,396 Americans who have no drug coverage but are otherwise eligible for the low-income subsidy to take up the program, lowering out-of-pocket prescription costs by around $300 per person.

 Health care costs have been cut for rural America.
 Thanks to the provisions in the Inflation Reduction Act, roughly 65 percent of rural Americans have access to zero-dollar premium health coverage and more than 76 percent are able to find a plan for less than $50 a month, narrowing the coverage differences between rural and urban America.